alecxe/eslint-plugin-protractor/docs/rules/no-promise-in-if.md

 ## Rule details

-This is an example violation:
+:thumbsdown: This is an example violation:

 ```js
 var elm = $("#myid");